 Internal controls are the processes and procedures which are designed to help a governmental entity achieve its objectives.
 A big part of Audit Services’ and the external auditors’ work involves testing to see if internal controls are operating as they should be.
 Well-functioning internal controls:

-- Help management serve customers better.
+- Help management serves customers better.

 - Help safeguard against fraud.

-- Support financial transparence.
+- Support financial transparency.

 Internal Control Process